h5md/h5md/draft.rst

 Storage of the time information for time-dependent datasets
 -----------------------------------------------------------

-To link data the data of a time dependent dataset to a time in the simulation, H5MD defines a group structure containing, in addition to the data, the corresponding integer time step information (number of simulation steps) and physical time information (the time in simulation or physical units,
+To link the data of a time dependent dataset to a time in the simulation, H5MD defines a group structure containing, in addition to the data, the corresponding integer time step information (number of simulation steps) and physical time information (the time in simulation or physical units,